Assistant Professor of Practice

-Laurel Bellante, Ph.D., is assistant professor and director of the B.A. in Food Studies and the assistant director of the Center for Regional Food Studies (CRFS) at the University of Arizona.
+Laurel Bellante, Ph.D., is assistant professor of practice and director of the B.A. in Food Studies and the assistant director of the Center for Regional Food Studies (CRFS) at the University of Arizona.
 She is a human-environment geographer specializing in food justice, global environmental change, sustainable food systems, and agrarian questions in both the United States and Mexico.
 In her role, Bellante oversees curriculum development and engagement opportunities for the Food Studies degree.
 She teaches several courses in the area of critical food studies, including “Introduction to Critical Food Studies,” “Food Justice, Ethics, and Activism,” and the senior capstone.

 Bellante completed her PhD in Geography and Development and her MA in Latin American Studies at the University of Arizona.
-She also has a BA in Latin American Studies and Environmental Analysis from Pomona College.
+She also holds a BA in Latin American Studies and Environmental Analysis from Pomona College.